CCM500. Copyright Law for Librarians and Info Pros

 Non-Member Price: $495.00*

 This online course covers copyright issues specifically for libraries and information centers of all kinds.
 We will also examine copyright issues that directly relate to the work of special librarians and information professionals.
-Topics covered include:
+We focus primarily on U.S. copyright law in this course, but students from around the globe will benefit from understanding how U.S. copyright law works, especially if they have offices in the U.S., or work with people or content from the U.S. Topics covered include:

 - the rationale for specific provisions for libraries and others